 The lower level will take up the majority of your time.
 After you finish the lower level, you can speed through the upper levels if you need to.

 Take Advantage of the complimentary coat check because no one wants to carry around a coat for hours

-Have a plan for lunch – we chose to eat onsite at the All-Star Cafe for time purposes.
+Have a plan for lunch – we chose to eat onsite at the cafe for time purposes.

 Only bottled water is allowed to leave the cafe area, so keep that in mind with your drink selection.